quang1225/quang1225/README.md

 ## 🌟 About Me

-- My strengths are UI/ UX, building scalable web apps + reusable components/ NPM packages and monitoring, optimizing web performance.
+- I'm a experienced Frontend Engineer (since 2015) from Viet Nam.
+My strengths are UI/ UX, building scalable web apps + reusable components/ NPM packages and monitoring, optimizing web performance.

 - Playing with Gen AI is one of my hobbies now.